mikyll/Mobile-Systems-M/Mobile Systems M.md

 - one **Terminal Equipment (TE)**, containing terminal/user-specific data (associated with SIM card)
 - one **Mobile Terminal (MT)**, that allows to communicate with the BSS.
 A Base Subsystem Station (BSS) is composed by:
-- one **Base Station Controller (BSC)**, that manages radio channels, paging and handoff for different BTSs;
+- many **Base Transceiver Station (BTS)**, that is responsible for radio communication with mobile devices;
-- many **Base Transceiver Station (BTS)**, that manages channel allocation, signaling, frequency hopping, handover triggers.
-BTS contains transceiver that enable them to communicate with MS.
+- one **Base Station Controller (BSC)**, that manages and controls multiple (co-located) BTSs.
+It's responsible for the allocation of radio channels on BTS, and also coordinates the handover process between different cells;

 ##### BTS (Base Transceiver Station)
 BTS are distributed accross the country and provide coverage to mobile devices.